 Probation officers monitor and work with probationers to prevent them from committing new crimes.
-To become a probation officer, you must acquire a bachelor's degree, along with required training and certification.
+To become a probation officer, you must acquire a bachelor's degree, along with the required training and certification.
 The following information details the educational requirements and job outlook for this occupational field.

 |Required Education||Bachelor's degree|